Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

-We grabbed a bargain through Scoopon for a 4-hour local fishing charter through Adelaide’s Strike 1 Fishing Charter and here’s what we thought!
+We recently grabbed a bargain through Scoopon for a 4-hour local fishing charter through Adelaide’s Strike 1 Fishing Charter and here’s what we thought!
 The normal price when booking direct is $125 per person for this charter.
-However, we paid just $79 each, saving $46 each (or $92 for both of us) which is good value for money.
+However, we paid just $89 each, or you can book two people for $169 which is good value for money.

 Booking with Strike 1 Fishing Charter

 Booking our Strike 1 Fishing Charter was all done through text message as stated on the booking voucher.
 Bookings are completed mainly through Dolores who is Albert, your skippers, wife.
 We did ask the question what happens if we were unable to find a mutual date before the voucher expired at the end of February and advised they have extended the voucher until 7th April.

 The day before the booked charter, we were concerned the wind may not work in our favour.
 But thankfully we received a text message that evening to confirm and what to take (Scoopon voucher, esky, food, drink, suncream, etc.).